agama-project/agama-project.github.io/docs/user/reference/profile/storage.md

 Properties:

-- `password` (required): Password to use when creating the encryption device.
+- `password` (required): Encryption passphrase used to open the device.
 - `cipher` (optional): Encryption cipher compatible with cryptsetup's `--cipher` argument.
 - `keySize` (optional): Key size in bits.
 Must be a multiple of 8 and compatible with the cipher.